Jump to Topic

 With higher rates of tobacco and alcohol use, bisexual men also face higher rates of heart disease.

 Lesbians are also at greater risk of developing breast cancer than heterosexual women.
 This is partly due to the fact that they bear fewer children and don’t benefit from the protective hormones released during pregnancy and breastfeeding.
 This also may increase the risk of ovarian and endometrial cancers among bisexual women.
 They also tend to have fewer mammograms and are less likely to visit a doctor.

-Gay men experience more migraine headaches and urinary incontinence, and face an increased risk of prostate, testicular, and colon cancers.
+Gay men experience more migraine headaches and urinary incontinence and face an increased risk of prostate, testicular, and colon cancers, according to SAMHSA.
 Anyone who has anal sex, including bisexual men who are sexually active with men, is at higher risk for anal cancer.
 In fact, gay and bisexual men are estimated to have 17 times more risk of anal cancer than straight men.

 Research into the physical health risks of hormone therapy on transgender individuals is very limited.
 Some evidence suggests an association between feminizing hormone therapies and an increased risk of venous thromboembolic disease.
 Masculinizing hormones may be associated with higher liver enzymes, loss of bone density and higher risk of ovarian cancer.